Enni Mälkönen

 Enni Mälkönen (born 25 September 1990) is a Finnish rally co-driver.
-She won the World Rally Championship-3 co-drivers' championship in 2022.
+She won the World Rally Championship-3 co-drivers' championship in 2022, and the World Rally Championship-2 co-drivers' championship in 2024.

 Career

+Mälkönen previously competed in show jumping, but decided to take up rallying after her horse was injured.
+Her father was also a rally driver.
+Mälkönen made her rally debut in 2012.

-Mälkönen won WRC3 co-drivers' championship in 2022, making her the first woman to do so.
+Mälkönen won the WRC3 co-drivers' championship in 2022, making her the first woman to win the championship in any WRC class.
 The two top drivers in the class (Lauri Joona and Jan Černý) changed co-drivers during the season, while Mälkönen continued as Sami Pajari's co-driver throughout the season.
-Previously, no woman had won the championship in any WRC class.

-Mälkönen previously competed in show jumping, but after her horse was injured, she decided to change to rallying.
-Mälkönen's father has also driven a rally.
-Mälkönen herself made her debut in 2012.
-AKK-Motorsport organized coaching, in which she participated in the entrance exams.
+In 2024, Mälkönen and Pajari won the WRC2 championship, where she became the second woman to win the co-drivers' championship in the category, after Reeta Hämäläinen in 2022.
+Following their win, Pajari announced that the duo would no longer be driving together, as he was moving up to the premier WRC class.
+Mälkönen was later announced to be co-driving for Esapekka Lappi in the 2025 Finnish Rally Championship.